MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 ## Clean Up

-If you have finished exploring Microsoft Foundry, you should delete the resources created in this exercises to avoid unnecessary utilization charges.
+If you have finished exploring Microsoft Foundry, you should delete the resources created in this exercise to avoid unnecessary utilization charges.

 1. Open the [Azure portal](https://portal.azure.com){:target="_blank"} at `https://portal.azure.com` and view the contents of the resource group where you deployed the project used in this exercise.
 1. On the toolbar, select **Delete resource group**.